AddisonGoolsbee/sir-stabbys-torture-device/README.md

 You will need to make an `.env` file following the template of `.env.example`.
 It requires three environment variables:

 - **OPENAI_API_KEY**: Key to use OpenAI's GPT4.
 Using GPT4 will cost you money, so be careful!
-- **BIRDFLOP_API_KEY**: Key to use Birdflop, which is the website that contains the transcript at the end of the exhibit
+- **BIRDFLOP_API_KEY**: Key to use Binflop by Birdflop, which is the website that contains the transcript at the end of the exhibit.
+Birdflop is not open-access, so an alternative site that allows POST requests to a dynamically updating website could be substituted in the code.
+Or, contact Koray for an API key.
 - **AGENT_ESP_PORT**: the port that Sir Stabby plugs into on the agent computer

 ## File Structure